-A note of practicality regarding the components: The monitor, while being a PD, is purely internal to the Microkit similar to other internal Microkit library functions like the handler_loop.
+A note of practicality regarding the components: The monitor (see top right in Figure 1.2), while being a PD, is purely internal to the Microkit similar to other internal Microkit library functions like the handler\loop.
 Accordingly, for ease of readability, we treat from now on the Monitor as part of the Microkit library, unless explicitly stated otherwise.